- Learn Linux

-The most important is the admin entry as without that the user will not be able to run sudo and hence perform any system administration.
+The most important is the adm and sudo entries as without those the user will not be able to run sudo and hence perform any system administration.
 Of course if you want to add a different user and don’t want to give them admin access then you don’t need to make any updates to the /etc/group file.

 to logout and now login under the new username to check that it is working correctly.